Senior Resources › Retirement Planning

 Retirement Planning 2026 — SECURE 2.0 Catch-Up Contributions Increased

 SECURE 2.0 Act provisions continue in 2026.
-Catch-up contribution limits increased for workers ages 60–63.
-RMD starting age is now 73.
-Review your accounts to take advantage of these changes.
+Catch-up contribution limits increased for workers ages 60–63 to $11,250.
+RMD starting age is now 73 for those born 1951–1959.
+Review your accounts to take advantage of these changes before year-end.

 See 2026 catch-up contribution rules →